Partition Actions in La Mirada

 In the legal case of Parker v.
 Owen, 96 Cal.App.2d 78 (1950), the issue was whether a partition of real property was valid.
 The plaintiff, Parker, owned a parcel of land with his brother, Owen.
 Parker wanted to partition the land, but Owen refused.
 Parker then filed a partition action against Owen.
 The trial court found that the partition was valid and ordered the land to be divided.
 However, Owen appealed the decision, arguing that the partition was invalid because it was not done in accordance with the law.
 The appellate court agreed with Owen and reversed the trial court’s decision, holding that the partition was invalid because it was not done in accordance with the law.
 The court held that a partition must be done in accordance with the law in order to be valid, and that the partition in this case was not done in accordance with the law.

-Contact our Team of Experienced Partition Lawyers Serving the City of La Mirada in the County of Los Angeles, California.
+Contact our Team of Experienced Partition Lawyers Serving the City of La Mirada, County of Los Angeles, California

 Talkov Law Los Angeles Office